 Picking up a book such as “The Idiots Guide to Foraging” is a great way to learn how to identify wild edibles safely.
 If you’re interested in that particular book, I reviewed it HERE back after it was first published.

-Go Hunting When you Can’t Afford Food
+Go Hunting When You Can’t Buy Your Grocery List

 Hunting is another thing my own family does to provide food.
 Yes, even I hunt when I can and when my health allows.
-One deer can feed a family of four for months.
+One deer can feed our family of four for months.
 Add small game to that and you’ve got several more meals.

 If you’re already a hunter and it is near season, plan to go once season opens if you weren’t already.
 Other than the cost of your supplies, it’s essentially free food.
 Since there are many, many different seasons throughout the year, you should almost always be able to find something to hunt.